 With federal student loans, there are some general pros and cons of refinancing your student loans.
 The pros of refinancing your MBA loans are as follows:

 - You could save on interest payments.
 The Direct Unsubsidized Loan interest for graduate students is 5.28%.
 The rates on Grad PLUS Loans and Parent PLUS loans are higher at 6.28%.
 Refinancing your student loans could get you a much lower rate.

 - You’ll have just one monthly payment to manage.
 You could make your finances easier to keep track of by consolidating into one new loan.

 A better interest rate means more money in your pocket.
 One payment means it’s easier to deal with, but that doesn’t mean you won’t miss a few things.
 The cons of refinancing your MBA student loans are as follows:

-- You’ll lose federal borrower protections, such as deferment and forbearance, can be helpful if you experience financial difficulties.
+- You’ll lose federal borrower protections.
+Some of these beneifts, such as deferment and forbearance, can be helpful if you experience financial difficulties.

 - You won’t be able to sign up for an income-driven repayment (IDR) plan.

-- You’ll have to submit to a credit check and will need to have a good credit score and meet other eligibility requirements to qualify for the best rates.
+- You'll have to submit to a credit check.
+You will need to have a good credit score and meet other eligibility requirements to qualify for the best rates.

 From this general advice, it sounds like you still can save more money by refinancing your MBA loans into private loans.
 But there's a payment hack that only applies to federal loans that could align better with your career goals.
 Let's take a look at an example of when sticking with your federal loans, even at a higher interest rate, could save you money.

 Don’t refinance your MBA student loans until you review this hack

 As mentioned above, MBA salaries vary significantly.
 It’s both your income and your student loan amount that will determine if refinancing is a good idea or not.